natefinch/npf/content/blog/go2-contracts-go-too-far.md

 Also, I don't like that the type parameters precede the arguments... isn't the whole reason that we have Go's unusual <name type> ordering that we acknowledge that the name is more important than the type?
-Also, to call functions in this way, you have to tell it what type you're passing, so like you'd call Print above by doing `Print(int)([]int{1,2,3})`.
-Why can't we have type inference here?

 Here's my fix... since contracts are basically like interfaces, let's actually use interfaces.
 And let's make the contracty part last, since it's least